Chronology

 Occasionally returns to New York with friends Stanley Twardowicz and Csuri to visit galleries, especially Charles Egan and Betty Parsons Galleries.

-Gets a centrifuge casting machine to create silver jewelry using lost wax process.
+Around this time, gets a centrifuge casting machine to create silver jewelry using lost wax process.
 Buys a small electrical kiln for enameling.

 Fall 1947